kylecorry31/compass-belt/README.md

-# synaptic-belt
+# Compass Belt
- An Arduino based sensor belt to add new senses to the human body
+ An Arduino project which uses a belt with vibration motors to allow the user to feel where North is.